bosadnik/items-app/README.md

-## assign itemId for customer with customerId
+## leet description for item with itemId
 PATCH /items/:itemId/description